awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 The VarDis entity responds with a `RTDB-DescribeDatabase.confirm` primitive.
-If the global variable `vardisActive` has value `false`, then this confirm primitive contains status code `VARDIS-STATUS-INACTIVE`.
+If the global variable `vardisActive` has value `false`, then this confirm primitive contains status code `VARDIS-STATUS-INACTIVE` and carries no further data.
 Otherwise, the confirm primitive will carry status code `VARDIS-STATUS-OK`, and will carry as further data a list of the `VarSpecT` records of all variables currently in the real-time database, including those that have their `toBeDeleted` flag set in their respective `DBEntry` records.
 Implementations can choose to add additional fields from the `DBEntry` record of a variable, for example the `toBeDeleted` field or its timestamp field `tStamp`.

 #### Service `RTDB-DescribeVariable`